Bottom-up, demand driven co-creation for sustainable territorial development

 Take away message

-There is a need to promote new instruments to test innovation, especially in public organizations.
-Current approaches like PCP are not fitted for small size, close to market pilots.
+There is a need to promote new instruments to test innovation, especially in public organisations.
+Current approaches like PCP are not suited to small size, close to market pilots.
 The inDemand model is an option to fill this gap.

 Furthermore, Europe should focus not only on the stimulation of innovation piloting, but also on its adoption and up-scale.
-Too many successful pilots fail to get adopted, which is a waste.
+Too many successful pilots fail to to be adopted, which is a waste.

 Birgit Morlion: "You cannot copy-paste solutions.
 You have to understand ecosystems to successfully adopt solutions."

-"Co-creation produces better&faster solutions for real needs.
+Jorge Gonzalez: "Co-creation produces better & faster solutions for real needs.
 That is what market and healthcare professionals want."